nemborkar/100DaysOfCodeLogs/Round05.md

 ## Log

 ### 20210610 Day70
 Clarified.
 First I need to get a JSON response (string) with my code

+    r = request.get("endpoint, path, param URL")
-Then I'll need to json.parse(response) to convert it from string into a JS object
+Then I'll need to json.parse(response) or something similar to convert it from string into a JS object

+    res_obj = r.json()
+    #OR
+    res_obj = json.parse(r)
-Then I need to map the required keys (from the front end's requirements) to the available keys (essentially everything spewed from the giant db)
+Then I need to map the available keys (essentially everything spewed from the giant db) to the required keys (from the front end's requirements) while dropping the unessential ones
+The copy values to new keys

+Before we do any of that, the required keys have already been defined by the product owners; must create models with those
+Now studying how to separate classes/files in python

 ### 20210609 Day69 (Nice)
 The api calls are working on Postman